subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Figure 17: Tree like and nested structure in replica symmetry breaking

 Another way to visualize replica symmetry breaking is shown in the above figure.
 At high temperatures we have single pure state, as shown by the large oval (which can be thought to be the space of all configuartions) on the right and the top node in the tree.
 When the temperature dips below $T_c$ the state splits into three pure states as shown by the three smaller ovals which are now restricted to a smaller subset of configurations.
-A further reduction in temperature causes these 3 pure states to split into 6 pure states, edach with a even smaller set of possible configurations.
+A further reduction in temperature causes these 3 pure states to split into 6 pure states, each with a even smaller set of possible configurations.
 The overlap function $q_{\alpha\beta}$ depends on how far the pure states $\alpha$ and $\beta$ are from each other in the tree structure.
 For example A and B are closer to each other, and further away from the other states C,D,E,F and G.

 ### Counting the Number of Pure States